fanw86/TransitGPT/prompts/generated_prompt.md

 10. Set figure dimensions to 800x600 pixels with 300 DPI.
 11. Prefer GeoPandas GeoDataFrame `explore()` method for spatial visualization.
 12. Use EPSG:4326 CRS for geospatial operations, setting CRS and geometry column explicitly.For distance calculations, use EPSG:3857 CRS, then reproject to EPSG:4326 for plotting.
 13. Create interactive maps with markers, popups, and relevant info.
 Use `CartoDB Positron` for base map tiles.
+The `map` key should be folium.Map, folium.Figure, or branca.element.Figure object

 ### Helpful Tips and Facts